 \subsection{Jets of curves and signatures}

-In this section, we assume that ${\mathcal X}\subset\mathbb{R}^2$ is an irreducible algebraic curve, dif\/ferent from a~vertical line.
+In this section, we assume that ${\mathcal X}\subset\mathbb{R}^2$ is an irreducible algebraic curve, different from a~vertical line.
 Let $F(x,y)$ be an irreducible polynomial, whose zero set equals to~${\mathcal X}$.
-Then the derivatives of~$y$ with respect to~$x$ are rational functions on~${\mathcal X}$, whose explicit formulae are obtained by implicit dif\/ferentiation
+Then the derivatives of~$y$ with respect to~$x$ are rational functions on~${\mathcal X}$, whose explicit formulae are obtained by implicit differentiation

 \begin{definition} The $n$-th jet of a~curve ${\mathcal X}\subset\mathbb{R}^2$ is a~rational map $j^n_{{\mathcal X}}\colon{\mathcal X}-\to J^n$, where for ${\mathbf p}\in{\mathcal X}$